-Summary of comments raised by the communities.
+Summary of comments raised by the communities during the 2024 consultations.
+ALFRED DUMA LOCAL MUNICIPALITY

 EMA 2000 TENT, 09H00, 09 APRIL 2024

 COMMUNITY CONCERNS:

 - Request for toilets. - The municipality must replace the old pipes. - The municipality is requested to repair the existing boreholes. - The municipality must utilize the windmills as another option to mitigate the shortage of water. - Request for lightning conductors - The municipality must swiftly attend to the pipe leaks to avoid losing a lot of water. - The municipality is requested to communicate with the communities if there will be water interruptions, and the water tanks should be dispersed accordingly. - Request to upgrade the current water scheme.